 Commission Munir requested Mr. Zola elaborate on the water quality mitigation portion of his presentation.
-Mr. Zola reviewed that topic again, as requested.
+Mr. Zola reviewed the water quality mitigation slides again, as requested.

 There being no further questions from the commission, Chair Do invited the public to make their comments.